Puliping/ItemDisplayToggle/README.md

 Simple (configurable!) mod to enable/disable item display on your characters.

 Items and equipment displays may be enabled separately.
-Changes to the config should be applied in real time.

 ## Changelog